LotfiAli/Parallel-Programing-In-Java-With-approach-MapReduce/README.md

 Ali Lotfi edited this page an hour ago · 1 revision Welcome to the ParallelProgramingInJavaEasy- wiki!

 Hello.
-I had a duty to do.
+I had a task to do.
 I had to call a service with different data many times.
-It was here that each of these calls was separate from each other.
-Thus, by inspiration from the Hadoop and the MapReduce algorithm, each CPU core As a node, we have a map file that runs on any CPU core, and so each map will eventually be merged with a Reduce.
+Each of these calls were independent.
+Thus, by inspiration from the Hadoop and the MapReduce algorithm, each CPU core As a node, we have a map file that runs on any CPU core, so each map will eventually be merged with a Reduce class.

 ## # ### ## # create map class